lzwjava/blog-source/pages/resume-en.md

 * Porting FFmpeg to Android
 * A Deep Dive into Custom Drawing in Android

-## Academical Papers
+## Papers

-I have dedicated some time to research and experimentation in various fields, sharing my findings through my blog.
-Below are key papers on vision restoration, astigmatism, and myopia, which may differ from mainstream academic views.
-While I don’t have a formal mentor, I’ve learned from professionals like Yin Wang, a principal engineer, whose work I discovered online.
-I believe in these findings, supported by feedback from friends applying the concepts.
+I'm a self-taught researcher with three academic-style papers on reversing myopia and natural vision restoration, inspired by the works of Yin Wang and Todd Becker, supported by three years of experimentation.
 In computer science, I am still striving to make similar breakthroughs.

 * Li, Zhiwei.
 (Jun 2023). *Experimental Verification of the Natural Vision Restoration Method.* Zhiwei’s Blog. http://lzwjava.github.io/vision-restoration-en.